Varneon/VUdon-ArrayExtensions/README.md

 | `Reverse` | | *Reverses Array* |
 | `Contains` | `T` | *Determines whether an element is in the array* |
 | `GetRange` | `Int, Int` | *Creates a shallow copy of a range of elements in the source* |

+> ### :warning: For performance reasons this extension method library doesn't implement null checks!
+Please ensure the arrays you're accessing with the methods from this library are initialized.

 ## Usage Demonstration
 ```csharp